 \section{Continuously and discretely labelled measurements}

-Homodyne detection and photon detection represent measurements of fundamentally different properties of a quantum system, which correspond to wave-like and particle-like properties, respectively.
-The phenomenon of quantum systems exhibiting both wave-like and particle-like behavior is known as wave-particle duality \cite{PhysRevLett.77.2154, Aiello2023probabilisticviewof}.
-In the problem we are exploring in this paper, the wave-particle duality manifests itself as the fundamental inequivalence between measurements with continuous and discrete spectra, corresponding to wave-like and particle-like properties, respectively.
+Homodyne detection and photon detection correspond to measurements of fundamentally different aspects of a quantum system: the former probes wave-like properties, while the latter reveals particle-like behaviour.
+This distinction reflects the broader phenomenon of wave–particle duality, wherein quantum systems exhibit both wave-like and particle-like characteristics \cite{PhysRevLett.77.2154, Aiello2023probabilisticviewof}.
+In the context of the problem explored in this paper, this duality manifests as a fundamental inequivalence between measurements with continuous and discrete spectra.
 For a review on discrete- and continuous-variable quantum information, we refer the reader to \cite{RevModPhys.77.513}.

 To see this inequivalence explicitly, we show that continuously labelled measurements cannot reproduce on-off photon counting in Eq.~\eqref{OnOff}.
-Consider the following family of continuously labelled operators, $\ket{\psi}\bra{\psi}$ satisfying a completeness relation,
+Consider the following family of continuously labelled operators, $\ket{\psi}\bra{\psi}$, satisfying a completeness relation,

 for some positive integral measure $\mu\left(\psi\right)$ on some uncountably infinite set $\mathcal{X}$.
 If on-off detection were possible by a measurement on $\psi$, then there should exist a region $\mathcal{Y} \subset \mathcal{X}$, with $\mathcal{Y}$ being dense $\mathcal{X}$, such that